fingon/sssmemvault/README.md

   "192.168.42.2":
     endpoint: "192.168.42.2:59240"
     public_key: "node1_public.json" # Node 1's public keyset (verify + encrypt)
+    # Optional: Restrict requests using Node 1's key to only come from its specific IP
+    # allowed_source_cidrs: ["192.168.42.2/32"]
     # poll_interval: "60s" # Optional: Poll Node 1 every 60 seconds

   # Configuration for Node 2 (used by Node 1 daemon)
   "192.168.42.34":
     endpoint: "192.168.42.34:59240"
     public_key: "node2_public.json" # Node 2's public keyset (verify + encrypt)
+    # Optional: Allow requests using Node 2's key from its IP or a specific management subnet
+    allowed_source_cidrs: ["192.168.42.34/32", "10.1.2.0/24"]
     poll_interval: "60s" # Poll Node 2 every 60 seconds

   # Configuration for the Client (used by Node 1 & 2 daemons for auth verification)
+  # The client itself doesn't run a daemon, but nodes need its public key
+  # to verify requests originating from the client's IP.
   # The client itself doesn't run a daemon, but nodes need its public key.
   "10.0.0.5":
     endpoint: "" # Endpoint not needed as client doesn't listen
     public_key: "client_public.json" # Client's public key (verification only)
+    # Optional: Ensure requests using the client key ONLY come from the client's IP
+    allowed_source_cidrs: ["10.0.0.5/32"]
     # poll_interval not applicable
 ```